Have you noticed that most shopping centers don’t have solar panels?

 - The program manager makes a financial return over time due to the payments that tenants make for the energy they consume.

 This model is possible if a third party funds and manages the program.
-When run correctly, this type of program is financially beneficial to the property owner, to property tenants and to the manager of the programs.
+When run correctly, this type of program is financially beneficial to the property owner, property tenants, and the manager of the programs.

 Clean energy solutions scale when they make financial sense.
 With the right approach, shopping center roofs will become a reliable source of locally generated, clean energy and will increase the financial return for both shopping center owners and their tenants.